-- 3. Section 7 of P.L.1975, c.387 (C.54:53-7) is amended to read as follows: - 7. a.
+- 31 3.
+Section 7 of P.L.1975, c.387 (C.54:53-7) is amended to read 32 as follows: - 7. a.
 The Director of the Division of Taxation may compromise criminal liabilities and any civil liability arising under the tax laws of the State. - Generally, compromise agreements associated with criminal or civil liability arising under tax laws of the State may be entered into prior to reference of a case involving such liability to the Attorney General for prosecution or defense.
-Any such liability may be compromised only upon one or both of the following grounds: - (1) Doubt as to liability; or - (2) Doubt as to collectability. - No such liability shall be compromised if the liability has been established by a court of competent jurisdiction or is certain, and there is no reasonable doubt as to the ability of the State to collect the amounts owing with respect to such liability. - However, on or after January 1, 2016, for cases filed with the Tax Court the director may also enter into compromise agreements for any criminal or civil liability arising under tax laws of the State if imposing the liabilities would cause the individual taxpayer an
+Any such liability may be compromised only upon one or both of the following grounds: - (1) Doubt as to liability; or - (2) Doubt as to collectability. - No such liability shall be compromised if the liability has been established by a court of competent jurisdiction or is certain, and there is no reasonable doubt as to the ability of the State to collect the amounts owing with respect to such liability. - However, on or after the date of enactment of P.L., - 48 c.
+(C.) (pending before the Legislature as this bill), for cases

-- undue economic hardship as defined by R.S.54:48-2.
-The director's undue economic hardship compromise agreement authority shall apply without respect to a case's reference to the Attorney General, the establishment of the liability by a court of competent jurisdiction, or the certainty of the liability. - b.
-The Director of the Division of Taxation may compromise the time for payment of a liability arising under the tax laws of the State pursuant to paragraphs (1) or (2) of this subsection. - (1) The time for payment of a liability shall be compromised under this [subsection] paragraph only on the grounds that the equities of the taxpayer's liability indicate that a compromise would be in the interest of the State and that without such a compromise the taxpayer would experience extreme financial hardship - (2) For payments scheduled on or after January 1, 2016, the director may also compromise the timing for payment under this paragraph if maintaining the previously scheduled time of payment would cause an individual taxpayer an undue economic hardship as defined by R.S.54:48-2. - [A] c.
+- 1 filed with the Tax Court the director may also enter into - 2 compromise agreements for any criminal or civil liability arising - 3 under tax laws of the State if imposing the liabilities would cause - 4 the individual taxpayer an undue economic hardship as defined by - 5 R.S.54:48-2.
+The director's undue economic hardship compromise - 6 agreement authority shall apply without respect to a case's - 7 reference to the Attorney General, the establishment of the liability - 8 by a court of competent jurisdiction, or the certainty of the liability. - b.
+The Director of the Division of Taxation may compromise the time for payment of a liability arising under the tax laws of the State pursuant to paragraphs (1) or (2) of this subsection. - (1) The time for payment of a liability shall be compromised under this [subsection] paragraph only on the grounds that the equities of the taxpayer's liability indicate that a compromise would be in the interest of the State and that without such a compromise the taxpayer would experience extreme financial hardship. - (2) For payments scheduled on or after the date of enactment of P.L., c.
+(C.) (pending before the Legislature as this bill), the director may also compromise the timing for payment under this paragraph if maintaining the previously scheduled time of payment would cause an individual taxpayer an undue economic hardship as defined by R.S.54:48-2. - [A] c.
 Generally, a delayed payment or installment payment compromise agreement entered into pursuant to this section shall include interest on the unpaid balance of the liability at the rate of three percentage points above the prime rate.
-However, for delayed payments or installment payment compromise agreements allowed by the director on or after January 1, 2016, interest on unpaid balances may also be abated, in whole or in part, if the director determines that imposing interest would cause an individual taxpayer undue economic hardship as defined by R.S.54:48-2.
+However, for delayed payments or installment payment compromise agreements allowed by the director on or after the date of enactment of P.L., c.
+(C.) (pending before the Legislature as this bill), interest on unpaid balances may also be abated, in whole or in part, if the - on unpaid balances may also be abated, in whole or in part, if the - 31 director determines that imposing interest would cause an - 32 individual taxpayer undue economic hardship as defined by - 33 R.S.54:48-2. - 34 (cf: P.L.1992, c.175, s.17)